Metempsychosis -- full rpg ruleset -- work in progress

 HOW SKILLS ARE APPLIED TO ONE'S CHARACTER:

-Skill slotting: Each card number, A through King, has 4 slots and only 4 slots.
+Skill slotting: Each card value, Ace through King, has 4 slots and only 4 slots.
 You need a specific skill level to slot skills correlating to the card number.
 You can re-slot your cards once per day during any rest period lasting 6 or more hours.

 Skill progression: As you increase skill level, new levels of cards become available to slot.